natebarksdale/natebarksdale.github.io/src/content/blog/2010-04-20-if-you-want-a-masterpiece-the-artist-has-to-screw-up.md

 description: Brian Phillips explores the intricate relationship between human error, storytelling, and the aesthetics of soccer, reflecting on the infamous "Hand of God" goal.
 emoji: ⚽
 tags:
+  - ⚖️ Ethics
+  - ⚖️ Choices
-  - 🎨 Aesthetics
+  - ⚖️ Law
-  - 🏆 History
+  - ⚒️ Blacksmiths
-  - ❓ Controversies
+  - 🔥 Redemption
 haiku: |
   Hand of God, a goal,
   Chance and fate weave through the game,